deepbsd/Farchi/README.md

     do something
     returns 0 if successful or non-zero if unsuccessful }
 ```

+You'll notice I do loops and if/then branching routinely throughout the script.
+Also, I try
+to follow `DRY` (Don't Repeat Yourself) by having functions do redundant tasks.

 And about a million other little tiny rules that still bite me in the butt every day.
 Hope you have fun!